foam-framework/foam2/tutorial/phonecat/2-concepts.md

      }
      {% endhighlight %}

-These objects can be manipulated very much like plain old Javascript objects such as properties and methods, however, new instances are created with `MyClass.create({...})` rather than `new MyClass(...)'.
+These objects can be manipulated very much like plain old Javascript objects such as properties and methods, however, new instances are created with `MyClass.create({...})` rather than `new MyClass(...)`.

 ### **4. Extending Classes**